gcloudrig/gcloudrig/README.md

 $ ./destroy.sh
 $ ./setup.sh
 ````

+## Maintainence and FAQ

+### What happens when I stop my rig?
+During the scale-down script, your boot disk (C:\) is stored away as a [custom image](https://cloud.google.com/compute/disks-image-pricing#imagestorage), and your games disk (G:\) is stored away as a [persistent disk snapshot](https://cloud.google.com/compute/docs/disks/snapshots).
+These are the only two at-rest costs that should be associated with your rig.

+### Can I resize my disks?
+If you need more space or faster disk performance, you can always [increase the size of your disks](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd) while your rig is running.

+It's recommended to keep usage on your boot disk (C:\) as small as possible, since at-rest it's stored as a custom image which has higher pricing than the snapshots used to store the games disk (G:\).

+To take advantage of the (performance boost)[https://cloud.google.com/compute/docs/disks/performance] from having a larger disk but limit your actual disk usage for at-rest costs, after resize simply shrink the volume back down in Windows Disk Manager.

+### The maximum resolution is 1366x768 or 1280×1024 or my framerate drops to 15fps after 20 minutes
+These are all symptoms of NVIDIA GRID / Quadro Licence failures;  the best suggestion is to reinstall the [GRID® drivers for virtual workstations](https://cloud.google.com/compute/docs/gpus/install-grid-drivers#grid-driver-windows) and restart your rig.

+### Where do I find the licenced NVIDIA GRID Drivers?
+The easiest way to browse and download the drivers is using the Storage Browser in Google Cloud Console: https://console.cloud.google.com/storage/browser/nvidia-drivers-us-public/GRID

 ## Travelling?
 gcloudrig keeps your rig as a boot image and disk snapshot in the same GCE region.
 To move your rig to a different part of the world, just run `./change-region.sh` to change your default region, then run `./scale-up.sh`.
 Restoring snapshots in a different region may incurr [network costs](https://cloud.google.com/compute/docs/disks/create-snapshots#network_costs), so be careful!